They say success breeds success and that old adage certainly rings true in football.

 A star at U-20 level for France, Jean-Christophe Bahebeck is another uncapped player at senior level after failing to truly establish himself at PSG.

 Bahebeck, who is also eligible to play for Cameroon, has spent time away from the Parc des Princes on loan at Troyes, Valenciennes, Saint-Etienne and now Utrecht, who he joined permanently on the final day of the 2018 summer window.
-He scored twice in the Europa League play-offs to ensure Utrecht will be playing European football next campaign.
+He’s since bagged 13 goals across 41 matches for the Dutch outfit.

 Left Wing: Florian Thauvin